When it comes to exploring Korea there are likely several places all ready on your radar. Where are the must see locations in Korea?

 Jeonju is a centre for a lot of traditional Korean food such as Jeonju bibimbap.
 The Jeonju style makes use of locally grown fresh vegetables to add both colour and unique flavours to this well known Korean dish.

 Jeonju culinary honours and embraces the traditional, home cooking process.
 Some refer to Jeonju as the ‘food capital’ of Korea.
-Preparation is focused on high quality, local ingredients, and methods that have been passed down from generation to generation.
+Preparation is focused on high quality, local ingredients, and techniques that have been passed down from generation to generation.
 This city has been classified in 2012 as a ‘UNESCO creative city for Gastronomy’.
 Over the years a thriving ‘street food culture’ has developed alongside the traditional styles.